-Look at any beginner-friendly houseplant list and you will surely find Pothos near the top.
+Look at any beginner-friendly houseplant list, and you will indeed find Pothos near the top.
 Tolerating plenty of neglect, these plants are great for almost any indoor condition.
 They still look as good as new when under a bit of stress.

 Besides appropriate light, water, soil, pruning, and occasional fertilizer, these plants require no additional input from you to look good.
-Pop them in almost any spot in your home and they will spread their wonderful vines.
+Pop them in almost any spot in your home, and they will spread their beautiful vines.
 You’ll just need to consider repotting your pothos plant in a larger potting vessel every year or two.

 2) Almost Impossible to Kill